Frequently Asked Questions

 Where are government documents?

-Where is the Reserve Room and what is included in this collection?
+Where is the Reserve Collection and what does it include?

-Materials that are heavily used, such as hornbooks, nutshells and items placed on Reserve for class by professors are kept in the Reserve Room in stack ranges 110 to 113.
-The Reserve Room is open and materials may be used there without checking them out.
-If you wish to use reserve materials outside the Reserve Room you may do so by checking them out at the Circulation Desk for a renewable period of 3 hours.
+Heavily used materials, such as hornbooks and nutshells, as well as 1L class textbooks and other items placed on class reserve are kept in the Reserve Collection on the first floor of the Library.
+The Reserve Collection is open and materials may be used there without checking them out.
+If you wish to take items out of the Library, you may do so by checking them out at the Circulation Desk for a renewable period of 3 hours.
 Reserve materials returned late are subject to fines of $1 per hour.
-Materials returned late are subject to fines of $1 per hour.

 Where can I find case reporters?